-- 9.2.3 To be recognized by the Register, the firm shall comply with the requirements of Sections 8 and 9, Part I "General Regulations for Technical Supervision" of the Rules of Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships and the requirements of 1.8 of the SP Guidelines Recognition of a firm by the Register shall be confirmed by the Recognition Certificate (CΠ) which is issued in accordance with 3.4 to 3.7, Part I "General Regulations for Technical Supervision" of the Rules of Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships. - 9.2.4 The requirements of the national technical supervisory bodies imposed upon the service suppliers shall be confirmed by appropriate documents no matter whether the suppliers are recognized by the Register.
+9.2.3 To be recognized by the Register, the firm shall comply with the requirements of Sections 8 and 9 of Part I "General Regulations for Technical Supervision" of the Rules of Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships and the requirements of 1.8 of the SP Guidelines Recognition of a firm by the Register shall be confirmed by the Recognition Certificate (CII) which is issued in accordance with 3.4 - 3.7 of Part I "General Regulations for Technical Supervision" of the Rules of Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.

+The requirements of the national technical supervisory bodies imposed upon 9.2.4 the service suppliers shall be confirmed by appropriate documents no matter whether the suppliers are recognized by the Register.